raubvogel/rib/README.md

 to keep their history and envornment.
 It is up to you.

-**NOTE:** Unfortunately as of now you must run it using the `--privileged` option because of some mounts the `mock` package does.
+**NOTE:** Unfortunately as of now you must run it using the `--privileged` option because of some mounts the `mock` package do need that.
-I too do not like it but for now we need to be insecure like that, both in `docker` and `podman`.
+I too do not like it but for now we need to run the container in an insecure manner like that, both in `docker` and `podman`.
+The only good thing is this is a short-lived container without exposed network ports, so the kind of attacks it is exposed to is not as large as some may claim.

 ```bash
 docker run -i --rm --privileged -v ~/dev/c/packagetest:/home/iamdeving/build -e EXTGID=$(id -g) -t buildarocky bash